seapagan/dev-portfolio-app/README.md

 ### Install the dependencies

-  From the root project directory, either run ```npm install``` or ```yarn``` depending on your own personal preference.
+From the root project directory, either run `npm install` or `yarn` depending on your own personal preference.
+I use Yarn personally, so there is a `yarn.lock` file in the repo.

 ### Edit the configuration

 Rename the
 [./src/configure/settings-template.js](./src/configure/settings-template.js)
-file to `./src/configure/settings.js` Modify the settings, text, icons, hero image, GitHub key etc to your own requirements as described above. **This file is the ONLY file you should be editing!
+file to `./src/configure/settings.js` Modify the settings, text, icons, hero image etc to your own requirements as described above.

+add your **GitHib Personal Access Token** to the `REACT_APP_GH_TOKEN` key in the `.env` file.
+This will allow the 'Open Source' section to query GitHub.
+Without this, that section will not work.
+Define your PAT on GitHub (it is account wide, not per-repository) [here][token] under `Personal access tokens`

+**These files are the ONLY files you should be editing!
 Nothing else needs changing**.

 ### Build the application